 Four species of crows are regular garden visitors throughout the year, but it has to be said that they are not always universally popular!

 Some species of gulls are just as much at home inland as they are on the coast, so throughout the year gulls may be seen around the village and in some gardens.
 The two species you are most likely to see are Herring Gull and Black-headed Gull; the Herring Gull being perhaps the more familiar.

 Or perhaps better known as birds of prey, all eat other creatures to survive, be it birds, mammals or insects, there is no such thing as a vegetarian raptor!
 Sparrowhawk is the species you are most likely to see in your garden but there are other species that occasionally turn up, particularly if you have a larger garden with trees or one surrounded by open fields and woodland.

 During the winter when the Henfield Levels are in flood, many ducks and geese take advantage of the opportunity of a new habitat suddenly available to them.
 Many of the ducks migrate down from the north of England and Northern Europe to spend the winter months with us.
 Here are some of the species to look out for as you view across the flooded fields.
 The photographs show males as females of most of the duck species all look very similar!

 Other birds often visiting gardens

-All pictures are copyright to Paula Blake and must not be reproduced without her permission – contact firstname.lastname@example.org
+Unless stated otherwise, all pictures are copyright to Paula Blake and must not be reproduced without her permission – contact firstname.lastname@example.org